tamucc-comp-bio/how_to/howto_dvc.md

    dvc pull # you will be prompted to enter your password (tamucc crest or odu wahab)
    ```

+   > NOTE!
+   > If you are queried for another user's password, `ctrl-c` to cancel command, then run `dvc remote modify myremote user cbird`, replacing `cbird` with your username

   - Example, don't copy and paste.

    ```bash